 If we stay with the analogy of the ‘hotel’, Adorno was clear that he considered his place within it to be down to luck and his privileged education.
 Rather than forfeit his place in the ‘hotel’, or pretend that he could escape the ideological forces that structured his subjectivity, Adorno spent his time and effort exposing the contradictions, brutality, and ideology of the ‘hotel’ from within.
 Adorno does not want to preserve the ‘hotel’, rather he wants to bring it down from the inside.
 The refusal to ‘step outside’ of the object of critique is the core of Adorno’s thought.

 The element of Adorno’s philosophy defended above can be summarised under the heading ‘immanent critique’.
-This, along with ‘exact fantasy’, ‘determinate negation’, and ‘non-identity’, compels my research into the philosophy of Adorno to not only seek an understanding, but also a development of his thought.
+This, along with ‘exact fantasy’, ‘determinate negation’, and ‘non-identity’, underpin my research and philosophical thinking.